The eurozone: Mid-cycle renaissance

 Third, a slowdown in global growth triggered by China is a risk.
 With the National Congress of the Chinese Communist Party behind it, China might decide to prioritize reform over growth and deflate its economy a bit.
 That would pose a headwind to the eurozone and, although there are no signs this is happening, it is something we are monitoring.

-- Business cycle: Strong GDP growth, loose monetary policy and corporate earnings growth of approximately 10-15% add up to a positive business cycle score.
+- Business cycle: Strong GDP growth, loose monetary policy and corporate earnings growth of approximately 5-10% equates to a positive business cycle score.

 - Sentiment: A combination of positive price momentum and overbought contrarian signals have kept our sentiment score for eurozone equities in negative territory.
-We see sentiment for core and peripheral government bonds as neutral.
+However, sentiment for core and peripheral government bonds is neutral.

 - Conclusion: We continue to favor eurozone financial markets over U.S. markets in particular.
 Strong fundamentals and relatively attractive valuations underpin our view while sentiment is currently not a differentiator.